elvispolimi/muDock/README.md

 The device configuration options follows the following structure:

 ```
-LANGUAGE:DEVICE:IDS
+KERNEL:DEVICE:IDS
 ```

 Where:

-- LANGUAGE is one of the following
+- KERNEL is one of the following
   - **CPP** which is the multi-threaded version of muDock
 - IDS is like the printer dialogue, for example
   - **1,3,4,7-9,12** means that you are targeting devices with ids 1,3,4,7,8,9,12